 On July 28, 1821, the Argentinian liberator Jose de San Martín declared the Independence of Peru.
 San Martin immediately planned to consolidate the creation of the Peruvian Republic.
 National symbols were urgently needed to celebrate our emancipation.
-Apart from a national flag and the coat of arms, a national anthem was also needed.
+Besides the national flag and the coat of arms, a national anthem was also needed.
 On August 7, 1821, General Jose de San Martin announced a contest to select the “Peruvian National March.”

 Composers, writers and the general public were invited to send their submissions until the deadline, set for September 18.
 So the potential participants were given just six weeks to come up with a song Peruvians will sing the rest of their lives.